Raiders of the Lost Ark: Filming

 The loosely detailed script led to much improvisation; where the script described three people talking in a room, in the film it took place in a quarry alongside 500 extras.
 Scenes like a student of Jones's flashing the "Love You" message written across her eyelids and Marion putting on a dress to conceal a weapon were also improvised.
 Allen believed the latter scene focused on her character seducing Belloq, undermining her loyalty and love for Jones.
 She and Freeman collaborated to develop the idea of Marion getting Belloq drunk instead.
 Allen, Lacey, Freeman, and Rhys-Davies often spent time together between filming to talk and discuss their characters.
 Allen described Ford as a private person who would not discuss his character in detail, and it took her a while to adapt to his working style.
 Filming concluded in September 1980, after 73 days.
-Lucas described it as the film he had the least problems with because of the lack of studio interference.
+Lucas described it as the film he had the fewest problems with because of the lack of studio interference.

 Post-production

 Post-production lasted about two months and focused mainly on special effects and pick-up shots.
 Spielberg's first cut was close to three hours long before he and Kahn re-edited it to just under two hours.
 Lucas was happy with this edit, but later asked if he could shorten the ending.
 He and Kahn collaborated on the edit; Spielberg said he was happy with their changes.
 The final cut of the film runs for 115 minutes.
 Marcia Lucas opined there was no emotional closure for Jones and Marion because she was absent following the closure of the Ark.
 Marcia is not credited in the film, but her suggestion led Spielberg to shoot a final exterior sequence on the steps of San Francisco City Hall showing Jones and Marion together.

 Other changes included the addition of a scene where the Ark makes a humming noise in the Bantu Wind hold and the removal of a scene showing Jones holding on to the U-boat periscope to follow the Nazis; Spielberg thought it looked poor and hoped the audiences would not care how Jones accomplished the feat.
-Lucas removed a scene of a man fainting at the sight of Indiana and Marion emerging from the Well of Souls because he thought the joke did not fit with the tone of the movie.
-Shots of the Douglas DC-3 in which Jones flies to Nepal were repurposed from the adventure film Lost Horizon (1973), and a street scene outside Jones' home was taken from The Hindenburg (1975).
-Spielberg said it was cost-effective and only sharp-eyed viewers would ever notice.
-Special effects supervisor Richard Edlund maintained the street scene was done with miniatures.
+Lucas removed a scene of a man fainting at the sight of Jones and Marion emerging from the Well of Souls because he thought the joke did not fit with the tone of the film.
+Shots of the Douglas DC-3 Jones and Marion use to fly out of Nepal were repurposed from the adventure film Lost Horizon (1973), and an establishing shot of the streets of Washington, D.C. was taken from The Hindenburg (1975).
+Spielberg justified the use of stock footage as cost-effective, and reasoned that only sharp-eyed viewers would notice.
+Special effects supervisor Richard Edlund claimed that the street scene was done with miniatures.